Sign up today

 Classes offered at Denver Open Media certify members to use DOM Field equipment and Studios covered in the Field Production or Studio Production classes.

-Anyone can rent DOM equipment at commercial rates, or you can purchase a DOM membership (Equipment Access or Organization Memberships), take classes and then check-out DOM equipment free of charge as follows:
+Anyone can rent DOM equipment at commercial rates, or you can purchase a DOM Studio Access Membership, take classes and then check-out DOM equipment free of charge as follows:

 DOM Studio (must complete the Studio Production Class) - Individuals may reserve one studio for up to 3 hours.
 All DOM members are allowed to be camera crew and non-members can be “shadow crew” up to 2 times before membership is required.
 Studio users must follow the studio policies.

-If you are accessing our equipment through your DOM membership, all material you create using DOM equipment must be non-commercial in nature and be submitted to air on our channels with a Creative Commons Attribution-Noncommercial-Share Alike license.
+If you are accessing our equipment through your DOM membership, all material you create using DOM equipment must be non-commercial in nature and be submitted to air on our station.
 If your material is commercial in nature and/or cannot air on our station, you must rent our equipment at the Commercial Rental Rates.

 If you are accessing our equipment through your DOM membership, NEITHER YOU NOR YOUR CREW MAY BE PAID TO PRODUCE YOUR VIDEO PROJECT.
 If you are getting paid to use DOM equipment you must rent the equipment at the Commercial Rental Rates.
 Exceptions are made for the staff of nonprofit organizations.
 Please see staff for more information.